mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

             = 100 MFLOPS
 ```

-side note, 128-bit is actually too "expensive".
-DDR4 and DDR5 use 64-bit with dual channels making them effectively 128-bits.
+side note, DDR4 and DDR5 use 64-bit with dual channels making them effectively 128-bits.

 notice that fetching "closeby" locations in memory benefits cache hit rates.
 - if a program accesses contiguous data items, we say it has good spatial locality. for example, accessing array elements that are contiguous in memory.

 ### spatial locality & bandwidth utilization
 it's important to note that programs that have good spatial locality have good bandwidth utilization.
 - data lies in same DRAM row
 - program takes advantage of things like burst transfers (more on this later)
-- compiler can also help with this by restructing code for better spatial locality in memory accesses.
+- compiler can also help with this by restructuring code for better spatial locality in memory accesses.

 ### spatial locality example
 consider the following code:
 ```c
 int col_sum[1000];